Handbag Ergonomics – Part 1

 Musculoskeletal Consumer Review recently caught up with Cheryl Ng, an Associate Principal Physiotherapist at Core Concepts.
-We were curious about the term, 'handbag syndrome'. that Cheryl mentioned during her recent interviewed by Lian He Wan Bao on pains from carrying big handbags.
-Cheryl is also Head of Etonia, Core Concepts division for Women's Health.
+We were curious about the term, ‘handbag syndrome’. that Cheryl mentioned during her recent interview by Lian He Wan Bao on pains from carrying big handbags.

 MCR: Are heavy bags a potential cause of shoulder and neck aches?
 Why?

 Cheryl Ng: Big handbags are in fashion for a couple of years now, so inevitably the amount of content these bags carry grows (i.e. Camera, mobile phone, make-up, wallet, laptop, umbrella, water bottle etc).
 That is the rise of heavier handbags and typically such a bag can weigh 3kg or more.
 Over at Core Concepts, we noted increasing cases of shoulder and neck pains due to heavy handbags usage also known as “handbag syndrome”.
 Though such syndrome affects mainly women, men do get such pains as there are rising trends of men who carry heavy bags (eg laptop bag).

 A heavy handbag, shoulder bag, or purse can injure the neck, back and shoulders.
 The neck has a natural curve that evenly distributes forces on the spine.
 Hence, when a person carries a heavy bag on one side over a long period of time, this natural curve starts to get distorted which can lead to chronic neck and shoulder pains, back pain, and even headaches.
 Left untreated, it can lead to more serious injuries such as herniated discs and accelerated degeneration of the cervical spine.

 MCR: What weight (of bags) is considered to be too heavy to be carried on the shoulder, and for what duration?